 In The Stepford Wives, Ira Levin imagines a claustrophobic world in which women are man-made, and feminism doesn’t exist.
 Contains spoilers.

-The Handmaid’s Tale anticipates a violent regime which strips away women’s rights and turns them back into servers and breeders.
+The Handmaid’s Tale, first published in 1985, anticipates a violent regime which strips away women’s rights and turns them back into servers and breeders.
 More than a decade before Margaret Atwood, however, Ira Levin had already explored the feminist dystopia in his novel The Stepford Wives.

 Both books consider what life in the West would be like if women’s lib and feminism were neatly rolled back.
 But in Stepford, this reverse revolution doesn’t come about with guns and threats, but with secrecy and stealth rather than guns and violence.
 And rather than reducing women to drudges, it elevates them to flawless goddesses – on the surface, at least.